TraZeOG/The-Legend-of-Nadine/README.md

-# 🌌 Echoes of the Abyss 🌌
+# 🌌 The Legend of Nadine  🌌

-**Echoes of the Abyss** is a terminal-based dungeon game where players explore an infinite world filled with unique chunks, each offering distinct adventures and challenges.
+**The Legend of Nadine** is a terminal-based dungeon game where players explore an infinite world filled with unique chunks, each offering distinct adventures and challenges.

 ## 📜 Table of Contents
 - [About](#about)